List of A Song of Ice and Fire characters: Rickon Stark

 Rickon Stark is Ned Stark's youngest child and is three years old in A Game of Thrones.
 When Theon Greyjoy captures Winterfell in A Clash of Kings, Rickon hides in the crypts.
 After Winterfell is sacked, he and the wildling woman Osha travel through the North.
 In A Dance with Dragons, he is said to be on an island of cannibals, presumably Skagos.

 Jon Snow

-Jon Snow was raised as Ned Stark's illegitimate son and serves as the point of view character in 42 chapters throughout A Game of Thrones, A Clash of Kings, A Storm of Swords, and A Dance with Dragons.
+Jon Snow was raised as Ned Stark's illegitimate son and serves as the POV character in 42 chapters throughout A Game of Thrones, A Clash of Kings, A Storm of Swords, and A Dance with Dragons.
 He shares the Stark family values of honour, and tries to stay morally correct and honest, even when forced to act otherwise.
-He is theorized to be the son of Lyanna Stark, Ned Stark's sister, and Rhaegar Targaryen.

 Benjen Stark

 Benjen Stark is Ned Stark's younger brother and a First Ranger in the Night's Watch.
 He appears briefly at the start of A Game of Thrones, first in Winterfell and then later on the Wall at Castle Black, where he travels with his bastard nephew Jon Snow.
 Benjen is sent on a mission into the lands beyond the Wall to search for a missing ranging party, but he and his men also disappear.
 The bodies of two of his men are later found and brought back to Castle Black; they reanimate as undead wights and kill several men before they are destroyed, but no trace of Benjen has yet been found.